syseleven/grav-docs-syseleven-stack/pages/02.Documentation/02.compute/docs.de.md

 #### Software Updates

 SysEleven regularly updates the software on the hypervisor host machines.
-To apply certain updates a reboot is required and running instances are therefore moved to another hypervisor host.
+Sometimes those updates require restarts of services or even a reboot of the whole hypervisor.
+In such cases we will live-migrate all running instances to another hypervisor host prior to applying the update.

 #### Hardware Maintenance

 All hardware nodes require maintenance at some point.
 Sometimes the required maintenance work cannot be done while the machine is online.
-Therefore instances are moved to another hardware node prior to the planned maintenance work.
+In such cases we will live-migrate all running instances to another hypervisor host prior to performing the maintenance.

 #### Hardware failure

-Unfortunately life migrations are not possible in case of a hardware failure, therefor running instances will be automatically restarted on another hardware node.
-Stopped instances will be moved but remain in their stopped state.
+Unfortunately live migrations are not possible in case of a hardware failure.
+In such a situation running instances will be automatically restarted on another hardware node.
+Stopped instances will also be assigned to another hypervisor but remain stopped.

 ### How long does a migration take?